 - Design, production and publication lead times.
 Almost all media have lead times.
 In some cases, this can be days, but for most it is weeks and months – 4 to 6 weeks is a good rule of thumb.
 For example, the post office can take several weeks to deliver bulk mail.
 Before it can be mailed it must be printed and addressed.
 Before this, the message has to be decided and the artwork completed.
 Add several revisions and an approval cycle and a seemingly simple promotion gets complex.

 - Fixed media schedules.
 Trade shows and most editorial calendars are scheduled in advance and you have to work to that schedule, ready or not.

 - Recruitment, orientation and planning.
 Executive searches frequently take 6 months.
 The executive hires directors, who hire managers who hire staff.
-Once onboard some orientation and planning is advised and this also takes time.
+Once on-board some orientation and planning are advised and this also takes time.
 Executing without planning (the "fire-ready-aim" method) invariably results in wasted resources and lost time.

 Learn more about how your business beat your competition, attract better sales leads and win the loyalty of your customers by contacting Marketingsage now.